Get the Inside Track on the London Art Scene

 1:54 Fair, ©Victor Raison

 Commercial art galleries tend to launch their latest exhibitions with a ‘Private View’ party.
 Despite the elitism suggested by the name, these are in fact open to the public and are a great alternative to going to the pub with your friends on a Thursday evening.
 While you may need to be ‘in the know’ to spot which gallery and which evening they are on, if you are in Mayfair on a Thursday evening from 6:30pm onwards, you are bound to happen across one.
 The other way to keep updated is to sign up to art gallery newsletters before your visit.
-Galleries usually serve free wine or beer and there’s a great buzz as the the shows fill with art students, art world professionals and other free-loaders up for a good time.
+As a bonus, galleries usually serve free wine or beer at these events and there’s a great buzz as the the shows fill with art students, professionals and other art (and/or free wine) enthusiasts.

-If you are visiting London in May-June then this is a great opportunity to visit the Degree shows held by the city’s leading art schools.
+If you are visiting London in May-June then this is a great opportunity to visit the degree shows held by the city’s leading art schools.
 The best are Central St Martins, Slade, Royal College of Art and the Royal Academy.
 This is where I source a lot of artists for Partnership Editions and it’s a great way to meet and discover the talent of the future.
-You can also buy the works, if they haven’t already sold to Charles Saatchi!
+You can also buy the works – if they haven’t already sold to Charles Saatchi, that is.

 Before your trip to London it’s a great idea to follow the many galleries, auction houses and artists on Instagram.
 Here is a guide to some of my favourite London art world instagrammers to get you in the mood for your visit:

-A non-profit contemporary arts organization in Clapham – it’s gallery may be slightly out the way, so if you can’t make it to their space make sure to follow them on Instagram to see what they’re up to.
-They also create limited edition artworks that are often affordable (by art world standards.)
+A non-profit contemporary arts organization in Clapham – Studio Voltaire's gallery may be slightly out of the way, depending on where you're staying, so if you can’t make it to their space make sure to follow them on Instagram to see what they’re up to.
+They also create limited edition artworks that are often affordable (by art world standards, at least).

-Ex-head of Phillips auction house and now an art dealer and general international art scenester, this is a great way to see what goes on behind the scenes of the most elite art parties and to find out about must-see exhibitions
+Ex-head of Phillips auction house and now an art dealer and general international art scenester, Simon de Pury invites you to see what goes on behind the scenes of the most elite art parties and to find out about must-see exhibitions

 I post about the world of Contemporary African art – as well as being a passion of mine, I help clients to buy art from this emerging sector of the market.